alexhokl/notes/vim.md

 ### Terminal

 - `:!ls` to run command `ls`
-- `:read!git rev-parse HEAD` to run command `git rev-parse HEAD` and paste it into the current buffer
+- `:read !git rev-parse HEAD` to run command `git rev-parse HEAD` and paste it into the current buffer
 - `:!jq` with a visually selected text to format it with `jq`